 Wedding planning requires serious work.
 There are SO many details to put together for a single wedding, and we manage to do it all.
 We pride ourselves on making the run-up to wedding day feel like a breeze - and that's down to our team's expertise.
 Each year we host over 5,000 unique and remarkable events across our dedicated venues from coast to coast.
 And we've been hosting weddings since 1986, that's another reason why we're America's favorite choice for special occasions.

-That’s a big draw, considering most couples don’t enjoy the work of arranging tiny details themselves (on top of everything else to get done in their day-to-day lives).
-But for our coordinators on property, the tiny details are what they live for!
+That’s a big draw, considering most couples don’t enjoy arranging all the aspects of event planning themselves.
+While it takes work, we find the details and logistics satisfying.
+For our wedding coordinators, the tiny details are what they live for!
 Not to toot our own horns, but it takes a special person to do what we do.
 We’re giving you a special glimpse at some of our awesome coordinators on site and just how they do it all!

 1. What inspired you to be an event coordinator?

 “My love for planning and organizing in my own life led me to seek out a career that allows me to let my passion shine through at work.
 I truly love going into work each day, and helping others celebrate their best day ever!” – Emma, Tapestry House

 “I LOVE weddings!
 Being a part of the couple’s journey is one of the most magical times!” – Kim, Tapestry House

 “J-Lo in the movie The Wedding Planner.
 No shame in my game.” – Alyssa, San Clemente

 2. How do you challenge yourselves as a team?

 “I would say we challenge ourselves as a team by always being all hands in, even if it’s a task that is out of our comfort zone.
 There is no task too big or small for us.” – Olivia, San Clemente